minterpy-project/minterpy/joss/paper.md

 $$
 Here, typical choices for $p$ are $1.0$, $2.0$, and $\infty$, representing the total, Euclidean, and maximum degree (tensor-product), respectively.
-The multi-index set $A_{m, n, p}$ assumes isotropy in the importance of input variables (i.e., each variable is treated equally) and those values for $p$ correspond to polynomial, sub-exponential, and exponential growth of the set size as a function of the spatial dimension.
+These values for $p$ correspond to polynomial, sub-exponential, and exponential growth of the set size as a function of the spatial dimension.
 Consequently, the maximum degree set faces a severe curse of dimensionality due to the rapid growth of the set size.

-It has been shown that the Euclidean degree $p = 2.0$ offers the best compromise for isotropic functions[^anisotropy], as its convergence rate matches that of $p = \infty$ with respect to the polynomial degree, yet with a significantly smaller multi-index set.
+It has been shown that the Euclidean degree $p = 2.0$ offers the best compromise for isotropic functions (where each variable has the same importance)[^anisotropy], as its convergence rate matches that of $p = \infty$ with respect to the polynomial degree, yet with a significantly smaller multi-index set.
 In contrast, while the size of the multi-index set for $p = 2.0$